-I am a designer with a background including software engineering, psychology, art and performance.
+I am a designer with a background in software engineering, psychology, art and performance.

 How it began